Roasted Balsamic Brussel Sprouts

 Stop!
-Before you even think about blowing this recipe off because you don’t like brussel sprouts, give me 2 minutes of your time and hear me out.
-Brussel sprouts have had some bad PR and I want to introduce them in a new light.
-Brussel sprouts are good (both for your health and your taste-buds), and they can be really good, if you make them the right way.
+Before you even think about blowing this recipe off because you don’t like brussels sprouts, give me 2 minutes of your time and hear me out.
+Brussels sprouts have had some bad PR and I want to introduce them in a new light.
+Brussels sprouts are good (both for your health and your taste-buds), and they can be really good, if you make them the right way.

-After that, I attempted to make roasted brussel sprouts several times but failed miserably.
-I ordered brussel sprouts in restaurants whenever I saw them on the menu, hoping it would be as magical as that first time, but nothing came even close.
-I eventually came to accept that my first encounter with brussel sprouts was a once in a lifetime experience – never to be replicated again.
+After that, I attempted to make roasted brussels sprouts several times but failed miserably.
+I ordered brussels sprouts in restaurants whenever I saw them on the menu, hoping it would be as magical as that first time, but nothing came even close.
+I eventually came to accept that my first encounter with brussels sprouts was a once in a lifetime experience – never to be replicated again.

 What came out of that second foil packet was amazing.
-I don’t think we had any specific expectations but we were all really surprised by how good these roasted balsamic brussel sprouts were.
-What was equally surprising was how many brussel sprouts we managed to eat that weekend!
-If you’re going to give brussel sprouts an honest try, an eating contest is not necessary, but you have to try them THIS way.
+I don’t think we had any specific expectations but we were all really surprised by how good these roasted balsamic brussels sprouts were.
+What was equally surprising was how many brussels sprouts we managed to eat that weekend!
+If you’re going to give brussels sprouts an honest try, an eating contest is not necessary, but you have to try them THIS way.
 I promise you, you will not be disappointed.
 You may discover a new love or rekindle an old flame like I did.

 Ingredients